Things to Do in Salt Lake With Kids

 The Salt Lake City Public Library is home to a wonderful children’s library and art gallery along with sweeping views of the valley from the rooftop.
 This excellent spot is a great place to rest with a good book or two before continuing the adventures.
 If you find yourself further afield from downtown, the city library system has great outposts throughout the area.

 The NBA’s Utah Jazz play at Vivint Smart Home Arena, where kids can have fun watching the game with you.
-In Sandy, Rio Tinto Stadium hosts Real Salt Lake (men’s major league soccer) and Utah Royals FC (women’s major league soccer).
+In Sandy, America First Field hosts Real Salt Lake (men’s major league soccer) and Utah Royals FC (women’s major league soccer).
 Prior to the games, the stadium becomes a festival with carnival games and food trucks surrounding a playground.
 Both venues are easily accessible via public transit with a short walk from the train to the stadium.

 Minor League Baseball